People

 Johanna is a doctoral candidate whose research investigates the convergence of sport psychology and technology, specifically studying how coaches implement neurofeedback training to enhance athlete performance.
 She prioritizes an interdisciplinary approach in her work and is pursuing graduate certificates in Measurement & Statistics and Athletic Coaching.
 Her aim is to translate data and empirical research into actionable coaching tools for supporting athlete development and cultivating high-performance environments.

-Trey Wood, B.A.
+Trey Wood, M.S.

 Research Assistants